 1. Indian Factories Found Endangering Seamstresses’ Health with Illegal Pills [ACTIVE]

 Issue: Case based on Reuters India investigation which reveals that Tamil Nadu’s garment industries were giving their female factory workers unlabelled drugs at work to stop period pains (thus reducing the leaves taken by workers due to period related issues).
 This has overtime lead to severe health complications for the women who consumed the pill.
+An investigation was conducted by Directorate General Factory Advice Service & Labour Institutes (DGFASLI) across the entire state of Tamil Nadu along 228 factories and it was found that unlabelled drugs and injections had been administered to women.

 2. Dussehra Turns Tragic in Amritsar as Fifty Crushed Under Train [ACTIVE]